abhiwand/atk/doc/source/ds_dflw.rst

 The graph is then created in the underlying graph database structure and the access control information is saved into the BigGraph object *my_graph*.
-The data is ready to be analyzed using the advanced functionality of the BigGraph API, for example, the use of :term:`machine learning` algorithms.
+The data is ready to be analyzed using the :doc:`ds_ml` algorithms in the BigGraph API.

 Similar to what was discussed for BigFrame, what gets returned is not all the data, but a proxy (descriptive pointer) for the data.